Dylan-halls/wmap/README.md

 # wmap
-automated webapp vulnerability scanner and exploiter
+automated webapp vulnerability scanner and exploiter written in C and Python 3